HumanCellAtlas/metadata-schema/examples/JSONs/README.md

-`v5`
+`examples/JSONs/v5`

-Files in the repo represent example JSON files compatible with v5.*.* of the metadata schema.
+Files in this folder represent example JSON files compatible with v5.\*.\* of the HCA metadata schema.

-`v4`
+`examples/JSONs/v4`

-Files in the repo represent example JOSN files compatible with v4.*.* of the metadata schema.
+Files in this folder represent example JSON files compatible with v4.\*.\* of the HCA metadata schema.